 Another aspect of choosing a location for your plum tree is to find a space away from any wind.
 Placing your Satsuma Plum tree in a windy location will likely cause any blooms that grow to be blown off in the heavy wind.

-Next, dig a hole that is three times the size of the root ball of your plum tree.
+Next, dig a hole three times the size of the root ball of your plum tree.
 By digging a larger hole, you give the tree room to spread its roots freely and successfully.
-When digging the holes for both of your trees, make sure to also space each hole at least twenty feet apart.
+When digging the holes for both of your trees, make sure to space each hole at least twenty feet apart.

 When it comes to watering, it is recommended to water your Satsuma tree once a week during the first year of heavy growth.
 After that, you can cut back to watering your tree regularly to keep your tree happy and healthy.